poivronjaune/BHTP-TradingView-Scaffolding/README.md

 ```
 git clone https://github.com/poivronjaune/BHTP-TradingView-Scaffolding.git
 ```
-This will install a copy of the HTML files used has scaffolding for the lightweight charts.
-Note a standalone Javascript library of the version 5 library will also be copied in the libs folder.
+This will install a copy of the HTML files used has scaffolding for the lightweight charts javascript library.
+Please note, that a copy of the version 5 standalone Javascript library will be copied in the libs folder.
-This makes chart viewing avilable even when o internet connection is available.
+This makes chart viewing available when an internet connection is not available.

 > *Footnotes* :
 > For more information on the Lightweight Charts JS Library offered by TradingView, see the nodejs installation section below.